Pesticide problems

 problems hit Bt cotton in Australia

-Early
+Early resistance of

-the effect of transgenic cotton lines expressing BT toxin on the insect
+transgenic cotton lines expressing BT toxin on the insect

 Development and characterization of